-Devon Aire Elemenatry School will maintain or improve its ranking on the State of Florida ROI Index publication from the 91 percentile in 2003 to the 92 percentile on the next publication of the Index.
+Devon Aire K-8 Center will maintain or improve its ranking on the State of Florida ROI Index publication from the 91 percentile in 2003 to the 92 percentile on the next publication of the Index.

-Recognized as an A+ school for six consecutive years, Devon Aire Elementary has continuously strived to maintain or increase its high level of academic achievment.
+Recognized as an A+ school for seven consecutive years, Devon Aire K-8 Center has continuously strived to maintain or increase its high level of academic achievement.
 It is the guiding vision of the school that drives our decision-making.
 As with any successful organization, reflection and review are integral components of our School Improvement Plan.
 Through the reflective process inherent in the School Improvement Plan, areas of need have been identified.
 Our plan outlines the corrective measures addressing these issues that will be implemented.
-Two areas chosen to focus on are leadership and Strategic Planning.
-Specifically, item (1g): My organization asks me what I think and item (2a): As it plans for my future, my organization asks for my ideas are targeted.
-As we continue to build a community of learners, Devon Aire Elementary continues to collaborate with its stakeholders in an effort to be inclusive of those who are affected most by the SIP.
+One area chosen to focus on is Strategic Planning.
+Specifically, item (2a): As it plans for my future, my organization asks for my ideas are targeted.
+As we continue to build a community of learners, Devon Aire K-8 Center continues to collaborate with its stakeholders in an effort to be inclusive of those who are affected most by the SIP.
 A strategic plan involving stakeholders in the planning process and decision making model will address both statements.
-Plans for meetings between administration, EESAC representatives, grade level/department chairpersons, teachers, and other stakeholders will ensure input from each group and remove any ambiguity that may exist as to our role, responsibility, and accountability in the successful implemenation of the 2005-06 School Improvement Plan.
+Plans for meetings between administration, EESAC representatives, grade level/department chairpersons, teachers, and other stakeholders will ensure input from each group and remove any ambiguity that may exist as to our role, responsibility, and accountability in the successsful implemenation of the 2006-07 School Improvement Plan.